Lexington Winter Invitational

 Reading down blocks < proper line by line.
 Having actual links and internal links to specific impacts need to be well articulated and impacts must be explained.
 This means that you can't get away with just saying "they cheated!"
 That said, sassy T debates are fun.
 Call the other team dirty cheaters and expect your speaks to go up.

-DAs are super fun.
 Remember to explain the internal link chain thoroughly and do impact calc.
 If you're aff and have never seen a certain DA before, don't get psyched out: ask smart cx questions and call them out because all DAs are super sketchy.

 Generics are fine, but you can always contextualize them to specific affs.
 Aff-specific CPs and advantage CPs are always fun to watch.
 Process CPs are probably bad, so I'll be more sympathetic to the aff on theory.

 I evaluate them like any other argument—explain the impacts and alt, but the link is where you should do the most work.
 Find lines in the 1AC and ask specific cx questions—you can find them, even if you don't have a card.
 This is a little unconventional but I don't think that framework on the K is super important—chances are the neg has a specific epistemological orientation and the way the aff usually impact turns their epistemology or falls under their interp.
 Either way, the aff will likely use their impacts to do so, so the aff should get to access their impacts—your framework probably allows it.
-Obviously, K tricks are a little different but if you have no idea what they are, you don't need worry about it.

 Seriously underrated.
 If you just go for 8 minutes of case in the block I'll be super impressed.
 Really good teams beat teams on their own aff.
 Aff—even if you don't have answers to a specific argument, you always have your aff to weigh it against.
 I will vote neg on presumption but only if the neg makes the argument.